elgopher/batch/README.md

 Please note though, that you have to carefully configure the load balancing algorithm.
 _Round-robin_ is not an option here, because sooner or later you will have problems with locking (multiple server instances will run batches on the same resource).
-Ideal solution is to route requests based on parameters or URL.
+Ideal solution is to route requests based on URL path or query string parameters.
-For example some http parameter could be a resource key.
-You can instruct load balancer to calculate hash on this parameter value and always route requests with this param value to the same backend (of course if all backends are still available).
+For example some http query string parameter could have a resource key.
+You can instruct load balancer to calculate hash on this parameter and always route requests with the same key to the same backend.
+If backend will be no longer available the load balancer should route request to a different server.